 - Designate areas to be used for proctoring

 - Stagger chairs or desks to achieve 6 feet of distance.

 To reduce the spread of COVID-19 the following practices will be implemented daily.

 - Frequent wipe down of surfaces and equipment by staff and students

 - Sanitize each workstation after each use (students and staff)

 To protect the health and safety of our staff and students as much as possible from the novel coronavirus disease (COVID-19), visitors will follow the same protocol for entry into disability services as previously outlined.

 - The DS Coordinator’s office will be used to meet with visitors.

-- No more than one person should be in the office unless the required 6 feet of distance can be consistently maintained.
+- No more than two people should be in the office unless the required 6 feet of distance can be consistently maintained.

 - Social distancing will be required